KoPyae2/Financial-Tracker-App/README.md

 ## ✨ Key Features

 - 💰 **Complete Transaction Management**
-  - Add, edit, and delete transactions
+  - Add, edit, and delete transactions with swipe actions
+  - Swipe left to reveal edit and delete options
   - Categorize with custom categories and icons
   - Add detailed notes to transactions
   - Support for multiple currencies
-  - Quick actions for frequent operations

 - 📊 **Advanced Analytics**
   - Visual breakdown of income vs expenses